TrustAI/DeepGO/README.md

 # DeepGO: Reachability Analysis of Deep Neural Networks with Provable Guarantees

 Reachability Analysis of Deep Neural Networks with Provable Guarantees

 Authors: Wenjie Ruan, Xiaowei Huang, Marta Kwiatkowska

-To be appear by 27th International Joint Conference on Artificial Intelligence (IJCAI'18)
+To be appear in 27th International Joint Conference on Artificial Intelligence (IJCAI'18)

 The long version can be found in https://arxiv.org/abs/1805.02242